Scrutiny of Tesla crash a sign that regulation may be coming

 Agency critics say regulations — especially of Tesla — are long overdue as the automated systems keep creeping toward being fully autonomous.
 At present, though, there are no specific regulations and no fully self-driving systems available for sale to consumers in the U.S.

-At issue is whether Tesla CEO Elon Musk has over-sold the capability of his systems by using the name Autopilot or telling customers that “Full Self-Driving” will be available this year.
+At issue is whether Musk has over-sold the capability of his systems by using the name Autopilot or telling customers that “Full Self-Driving” will be available this year.

 “Elon's been totally irresponsible,” said Alain Kornhauser, faculty chair of autonomous vehicle engineering at Princeton University.
 Musk, he said, has sold the dream that the cars can drive themselves even though in the fine print Tesla says they're not ready.
 “It's not a game.
 This is serious stuff.”